wood-b/academic-kickstart/content/home/about.md

 # Bio

 I am a computational scientist with a focus on understanding molecular systems and communicating that knowledge as clearly as possible.
-Currently, I am a Machine Learning for Science Postdoctoral Fellow at [NERSC](https://www.nersc.gov), leveraging deep learning algorithms to aid in the discovery of catalysis materials in collaboration with [Zachary Ulissi](http://ulissigroup.cheme.cmu.edu).
+Currently, I am a NESAP for Learning Postdoctoral Fellow at [NERSC](https://www.nersc.gov), leveraging deep learning algorithms to aid in the discovery of catalysis materials in collaboration with [Zachary Ulissi](http://ulissigroup.cheme.cmu.edu).
 Before starting my postdoc, I finished my PhD in [Kristin Persson’s Group](https://perssongroup.lbl.gov), where my research focused on the physics of conducting polymers with the goal of enhanced materials design.
-Looking forward, the vision for my research is to combine high performance computing, machine learning, and domain expertise to tackle problems in the physical sciences.
+Looking forward, the vision for my research is to combine machine learning, high performance computing, and domain expertise to tackle problems in the physical sciences.

 Outside of science I enjoy being in the ocean and going on road trips in my van.